KNX-IOT/KNX-IOT-STACK/pythonbinding/application_scripts/README.md

 ##### publisher table
 The group object table contains the json keys for an Publisher entry. note that this table contains the info of the sending side.
-Note that the ia + path needs to be defined or the url.
+Note that the ia (and path) needs to be defined or the url. if ia is defined and path is not there, the path will have the default value ".knx".

 ```bash
 "publisher" : [